1973 Australian Formula 2 Championship

-The 1973 Australian Formula 2 Championship was a CAMS sanctioned motor racing title open to Australian Formula 2 racing cars.
-It was the seventh Australian Formula 2 Championship to be awarded by CAMS.
+The 1973 Australian Formula 2 Championship was an Australian motor racing competition for Australian Formula 2 cars.
+It was sanctioned by the Confederation of Australian Motor Sport (CAMS) as an Australian National Title and was the seventh Australian Formula 2 Championship to be awarded by CAMS.

 The championship was dominated by multiple-championship winning driver Leo Geoghegan, who scored a perfect 54 points from six round wins over the course of the season.

 Calendar

 The championship was contested over a seven-round series with one race per round.